 4. Disable your WordPress plugins- The easiest way to fix this WSoD error is by simply disabling all the plugins, as most of the time it appears because of bad plugins.

 What to do?

 - Check if the site showing an error;

 - If no, then it's time to find the particular culprit plugin;

-- Now start enabling them one-by-one and find which plugin is misbehaving;
+- Now start enabling them one-by-one and find which WordPress Plugin is misbehaving;

 Note: If you can’t access the admin panel, you can use file transfer protocol(FTP) for both plugin and themes.

 5. Switch to default WP theme- A WP theme can also produce the white screen of death, so replace your theme with the default one and see if this is the case.
 However, if you don’t have an extra theme, download one from the WordPress Theme Directory.

 After performing all these error fixing tasks for WordPress White Screen of Death, we are sure you will troubleshoot the error yourself.
 However, if you still can see the error, we suggest you Enlist WordPress Experts.